carlosramosgallardo/bombmin/sql/pov/README.md

 ## Structure

-- `polls`: Stores public questions.
-- `poll_votes`: Stores individual votes (1 per poll + wallet).
+- **polls:** Stores public questions.
+Now includes a `wallet_address` column to record the creator's wallet, with a unique constraint ensuring that each wallet can create only one poll.
-- `poll_results`: View showing vote counts per poll and choice.
+- **poll_votes:** Stores individual votes, limited to one vote per poll and wallet.

 ## Voting Requirements

-- Wallet connected
+- Wallet connected.
-- Wallet listed in the `contributors` view
+- Wallet listed in the `contributors` view.
-- Minimum score requirement (e.g., 1)
+- Minimum score requirement (e.g., 1).

 ## Notes

-- No interference with core MathsMine3 logic or data
+- No interference with core MathsMine3 logic or data.
-- This module is fully self-contained
+- This module is fully self-contained.

+---